 Here is the list of the most common bugs or UI issues in web applications:

 - Cross Browser Adaptability Bugs

 - Inconsistencies in the Page Layout across Devices

 Cross Browser Adaptability Bugs

 If a web app is not tested for cross-browser compatibility, it may lead to a bad user experience and eventually result in revenue loss.
 Hence, QAs must perform browser compatibility testing for their web applications using test automation frameworks like Selenium.
 This helps ensure that their web apps are easily accessible by users across multiple browsers.
-It also provides users who might be using older browser versions can use a web app with no issues.
+It also allows users who might be using older browser versions to use a web app with no issues.